Airbnb makes a standard booking problem harder because geo search, availability, pricing, booking flow, and trust all have to work together.

-For interviews and design reviews, it is useful because it shows whether you can reason about more than inventory: trust, supply quality, and the diversity of user journeys also matter.
+For interviews and engineering discussions, it is useful because it quickly shows whether you can reason about more than inventory: supply quality, safety, and varied user journeys matter too.

 Source